findmariammariaa/notepad-clone-java/README.md

 ## Overview

-This Notepad Clone is a simple text editor developed in Java using the Swing library.
-It replicates basic functionalities of a notepad, allowing users to create, open, save, and edit text files with a user-friendly graphical interface.
+This Notepad Clone is a feature-rich text editor developed in Java using the Swing library.
+It provides essential functionalities, mimicking a notepad, with an intuitive graphical interface.
+Explore features such as file creation, opening, saving, and text manipulation in a user-friendly environment.

 ## Features

-- Create a new text document
+- **Text Operations:**
-- Open existing text files
+  - Create, open, save, and edit text files effortlessly.
-- Save and save as functionality
+  - Copy, paste, cut, and select all functionalities for efficient text manipulation.
-- Copy, paste, cut, and select all operations
+  - Zoom in and zoom out options to enhance readability.

-- Zoom in and zoom out for better readability
+- **User Interface:**
-- User-friendly graphical interface
+  - Intuitive graphical interface for a seamless user experience.

 ## Getting Started